facuxpalacio/FD-protocol-shiny-app/README.md

 data/: Stores any necessary datasets or files.

 # Contributing
 Contributions are welcome!
-If you want to improve the app or fix any issues, feel free to create an issue or submit a pull request.
+If you want to improve the app or fix any issues, please take a moment to review these guidelines before getting started.

+## How to Contribute

+1. Fork the repository.
+2. Create a new branch for your contributions.
+3. Make changes, enhancements, or bug fixes.
+4. Test your changes thoroughly.
+5. Submit a pull request.

+## Code Style and Standards

+Please follow the established code style and standards used in the project.
+If there are no specific guidelines, try to match the existing coding style.

+## Reporting Issues

+If you encounter any issues or have feature requests, please open an issue in the repository.
+Provide as much detail as possible to help us understand and address the problem.

+## Pull Requests

+When submitting a pull request:

+- Provide a clear description of the changes made.
+- Reference any related issues.
+- Ensure your code is well-tested and doesn't introduce new issues.
+- Follow the project's coding conventions.

+## Communication

+For any questions or discussions, use the issue tracker or the specified communication channels.

 # License
 The web-based application is entirely based on Shiny, an open source R package (R 4.2.3, R Core Team 2023).
 The full list and version of each R package used can be found in the code available at https://github.com/facuxpalacio/divan/tree/main/R - see the LICENSE file for details.